quantumlib/Stim/doc/python_api_reference_vDev.md

                 usual diagram of a surface code.

                 Uses the Pauli color convention XYZ=RGB.
+            "detslice-svg-html": Same as detslice-svg but the SVG image is inside a resizable HTML iframe.
             "matchgraph-svg": An SVG image of the match graph extracted from the circuit by stim.Circuit.detector_error_model.
+            "matchgraph-svg-html": Same as matchgraph-svg but the SVG image is inside a resizable HTML iframe.
             "matchgraph-3d": An 3D model of the match graph extracted from the circuit by stim.Circuit.detector_error_model.
             "matchgraph-3d-html": Same 3d model as 'match-graph-3d' but